-We have an attainable goal of 350 Stewardship families/individuals for 2017…This IS an attainable goal!
+We have an attainable goal of 325 Stewardship families/individuals for 2018…This IS an attainable goal!
 Please support our efforts and remember: "God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life."

-We are currently accepting the Stewardship offering for all who would like to be a member of the Philoptochos.
 The ministry of the Philoptochos Society is meaningful to the life of our Church.
-When considering one’s offering for 2017 remember that we also contribute the membership obligation to the Archdiocese and Metropolis Philoptochos which totals $30.00 per person: $15.00 to the National Philoptochos; $15 to the Metropolis Philoptochos; and whatever is offered above that amount remains for local ministries.
+The membership drive for our Philoptochos has gone very well and we presently have 86 members.
+Included in one's membership offering is: membership obligation to the Archdiocese and Metropolis Philoptochos which totals $30.00 per person: $15.00 to the National Philoptochos; $15 to the Metropolis Philoptochos; and whatever is offered above that amount remains for local ministries.
 We strongly encourage the ladies of our Parish to join Philoptochos and to participate in this beautiful ministry.

-The Philoptochos Officers are: Gloria Vincent, President; Dena Brown, Vice-President; Maria Skordos-Moore, Treasurer; and Ella Velthoen, Secretary.
+The elected members of the Philoptochos Board are: Maria Berris, Dena Brown, Diana Demetrulias, Mary Gavrilis, Tina Gianopoulos, Janelle Hatton, Helen Katotakis, Maria Skordos-Moore, Denna Tsatsaronis, Ella Velthoen, Eleni Venierakis, Gloria Vincent.
+Recently, the Philoptochos Board convened to elect officers.
+The newly elected officers are: Denna Tsatsaronis, President; Ella Velthoen, Vice-President; Dena Brown, Treasurer; and Mary Gavrilis, Secretary.
 We pray that our Lord may guide the stewards of the Philoptochos Ministry with faith and love in leading us to accomplish greater service to the glory of God!

 We would also like to obtain the e-mail addresses of ALL the families in our Parish.
 We have begun to communicate much more frequently via the internet.
 Parents and students are asked to send their email addresses so that we may have them for our Parish records.
 We also ask that you please submit the names, addresses and e-mails for college students attending school away from home.